ibm-cloud-docs/bare-metal/faq.md

 ## How do I restart my server?
 {: faq}

 To restart an infrastructure resource, first access the IBM Cloud infrastructure customer portal.
 From the IBM Cloud console, select Classic Infrastructure from the menu to get to the portal.
-Or you can go directly to the [customer portal](https://control.softlayer.com/).
-In the portal, click the Support tab, then click restart. <!--For complete instructions, review [Restartinging your server](/docs/customer-portal?topic=customer-portal-customerportal_rebootserver#customerportal%20rebootserver).-->